eduardosirino/ChristMap/README.md

-# WorkAdventure Map Starter Kit
+# Christmas Map

-This is a starter kit to help you build your own map for [WorkAdventure](https://workadventu.re).

-To understand how to use this starter kit, follow the tutorial at [https://workadventu.re/map-building](https://workadventu.re/map-building).
+A Christmas themed map I made to train myself.
+You can learn how to make your own at: [https://workadventu.re/map-building](https://workadventu.re/map-building).

 ![map](./map.png)